Kristina01111000/Drws_site/README.md

     Yes, its there on the top of the sidebar already. it looks weird where it is, I think it should be removed

-did you add pictures to the front page? there are spots for img, but no img?

-    You have pix there, was I going to do something diff/more, besides the video?

 do you like the button background?